lookymlive/rentride/docs/deployment.md

 ## Overview

-This guide covers deploying Car Go Rentals to production environments.
+This guide covers deploying RentRide to production environments.
 We'll focus on **Vercel** (recommended) but also cover other platforms.

 ---